SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_uart/readme.md

 Follow the steps below for successful execution of the application:

 1. When the application runs, ULP_UART sends and receives data in full duplex mode
-2. When tx and rx data both are matching ULP_GPIO_8 should be toggled, connect logic analyzer to observe the toggle state.
+2. When TX and RX data match, ULP_GPIO_8 should be toggled for the Si917.
+For the Si915, ULP_GPIO_4 should be toggled instead.Connect logic analyzer to observe the toggle state.
 3. Here the same pins which are used to send and receive the data are used for data transfer.
 As a result, we cannot observe prints.
 Instead, we can use GPIO toggling method as shown below.

 - when use send disabled: